As a writer of educational articles with a Master of Science degree, I explore scientific research on fascinating

 Gravity on Mars is generally only 38% that on Earth.
 Therefore, if you weight 170 lbs on Earth, you’d be 65 lbs on Mars.

 Gravity is a result of the attraction between masses.
 The larger the mass of an object, the stronger will be its gravity.

-The gravity of the Sun keeps all the planets circling it in our solar system without flying away into the outer limits of the galaxy.
+Our Sun's gravity keeps all the planets circling it in our solar system without flying away into the outer limits of the galaxy.
 The gravitational pull of the planets also holds their moons in orbit.

 Since Mars is smaller than Earth, as shown in the image below, its gravity is weaker.
 You might have seen videos of Neil Armstrong and Buzz Aldrin walk on the Moon on July 20, 1969.
 Their footing was strange as every step they took sent them hovering for a moment due to the weaker gravity.

 That would not be the same when walking on Mars since it's much bigger than our moon.
 Nevertheless, it still would be very different from the firm footing we’ve developed since learning to walk as toddlers.

 Gravitational pull is weaker the higher you go, away from the center of mass.
-That becomes more complex on Mars because its southern hemisphere has less mass than its northern hemisphere.4
+That becomes more mathematically complex on Mars because its southern hemisphere has less mass than its northern hemisphere.4

 It’s essential to consider these gravity anomalies when planning to bring equipment and supplies to Mars for future colonization.

 Since Mars is approximately 142 million miles from the Sun, it’s colder than Earth, which is only 94.47 million miles from the Sun.

 The average temperature of Mars is -85° Fahrenheit (-65° Celsius).
 That is extremely cold for humans.
 However, when you consider that Venus gets as hot as 867° Fahrenheit (464° Celsius) and Neptune gets as cold as -328° Fahrenheit (-200° Celsius), Mars is within the sweet spot.5 It’s within a range that we can deal with using present-day equipment within the living quarters.